Fostonger/SwiftSCIPIndex/README.md

 - Consider using SQLite format instead of JSON
 - Use `--module` to index only specific modules

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-[Add your license information here]

 ## Related Projects

 - [SCIP](https://github.com/sourcegraph/scip) - Source Code Intelligence Protocol